abond936/My-Journal/docs/Project.md

                 └── navigation
                     └── route.ts          // Handles GET to discover navigation modes for the source

-Coverphoto - We store a reference to a canonical photo object.
+Coverphoto - We store a reference to a canonical photo object - PhotoMetadata Object
-PhotoMetadata Object

 The PhotoMetadata type (defined in /src/lib/types/photo.ts) is the standard structure for all photo references.
 A key property within this object is path, which contains the necessary information to locate the original image file.

 Local - .env.local contains the ONEDRIVE_ROOT_FOLDER variable, the absolute path to the root directory where all photos are stored.